CASA of the Bluegrass

 Supervise

-Our staff collaborates, supports, and supervises the efforts of each of our CASA Volunteers to ensure they are never alone in their advocacy journey.
+At CASA of the Bluegrass, our staff collaborates, supports, and supervises the efforts of each of our court appointed special advocates to ensure they are never alone in their child advocacy journey.

 flow chart with squares and imaged depicting the process a CASA goes through in practice